Sarhad University of Science & Information Technology

 The Sarhad University of Science and Information Technology (colloquially known as Sarhad University) is a private university in Peshawar, Khyber-Pakhtunkhwa, Pakistan.
 Established in 2001, it offers a wide range of programs from bachelor to doctoral level.

-Current strength: 50000 students
+It is the only private university in Pakistan to have recently introduced an educational satellite channel SUIT TV.
+The aim is to facilitate convenient access to education for students in the current era.
+This initiative by Sarhad University is a significant step toward modernizing the education system and marks a major contribution to educational institutions.

+Current strength: more than five thousand students studying in this university and more than twenty five thousand students are enrolled in distance education with Sarhad University.

 Overview

 Sarhad University is chartered by the Government of Khyber Pakhtunkhwa and recognized by the Higher Education Regulatory Authority (HERA) Khyber-Pakhtunkhwa.
 It is also recognized by the Higher Education Commission (Pakistan) (HEC) and awarded highest category (W3).

 Academics

 The university has of following faculties: